appwrite/appwrite/CONTRIBUTING.md

 > If you just want to install Appwrite for day-to-day usage and not as a code maintainer use this [installation guide](https://github.com/appwrite/appwrite#installation).

-Please note that these instructions are for setting a functional dev environment.
-If you want to set up an Appwrite instance to integrate into your app, you should probably try and install Appwrite by using the instructions in the [getting started guide](https://appwrite.io/docs/getting-started-for-web) or in the main [README](README.md) file.
+Please note that these instructions are for setting up a functional dev environment.
+If you want to set up an Appwrite instance to integrate into your app, you should probably try to install Appwrite by using the instructions in the [getting started guide](https://appwrite.io/docs/getting-started-for-web) or in the main [README](README.md) file.

 ```bash
 git clone git@github.com:[YOUR_FORK_HERE]/appwrite.git